Victor Jory: Biography

-Born in Dawson City, Yukon, to American parents, he was the boxing and wrestling champion of the US Coast Guard during his military service, and he kept his burly physique.
+Jory was born in Dawson City, Yukon, to American parents.
+He was the boxing and wrestling champion of the U.S. Coast Guard during his military service, and he kept his burly physique.
 He graduated from the Martha Oatman School of the Theater in Los Angeles.

 Jory toured with theatre troupes and appeared on Broadway, before making his Hollywood debut in 1930.
 He initially played romantic leads, but later was mostly cast as the villain, probably due to his distinctive, seemingly coal-black eyes that might be perceived as 'threatening'.
 He made over 150 films and dozens of TV episodes, as well as writing two plays.
 His long career in radio included starring in the series Dangerously Yours.

 He is remembered for his roles as malevolent Injun Joe in The Adventures of Tom Sawyer (1938), Jonas Wilkerson, the opportunistic overseer of the slaves at Tara in Gone with the Wind, and as Lamont Cranston, or 'The Shadow', in the 1940 serial film The Shadow.
 He also portrayed Oberon in Max Reinhardt's film adaptation of Shakespeare's play A Midsummer Night's Dream (1935) starring James Cagney, Dick Powell and Olivia de Havilland.

 He co-starred in seven Hopalong Cassidy films between 1941 and 1943, usually cast in the role of a villain with the exception of his role as a broad-shouldered lumberjack in the film Riders of the Timberline (1941).

 He starred in the radio series Dangerously Yours beginning in mid-1944.
 The series was retitled Matinee Theater in October 1944 and ran through April 1945.
 Each episode was a dramatic reworking of famous literary works.
 The first episode dated July 2, 1944, was "The Highwayman", a dramatic interpretation of the Alfred Noyes poem.

 In 1946, he narrated "Tubby the Tuba" for children, which was inducted in 2005 in the National Recording Registry and also introduces the orchestra to young listeners.
+The disc sold over one million copies.
 The story tells of a tuba who does not fit in.
 He also narrated "Bumpo the Ballerina", whose title character is an elephant.

 From 1959 to 1961, he appeared with Patrick McVey in the 78-episode syndicated television police drama Manhunt.
 Jory played the lead role of Detective Lieutenant Howard Finucane.
 McVey was cast as police reporter Ben Andrews.